 - 1.1 These Contract Procedure Rules (CPRs) are the standing orders required by the Local Government Act 1972.
 They are part of the Council's Constitution and are, in effect, the instructions of the Council to officers and councillors for making contracts on behalf of the Council.
 The purpose of these CPRs is to set clear rules for the procurement of works, goods and services for the Council and to ensure a system of openness, integrity and accountability, in which the probity and transparency of the Council's procurement process will be beyond reproach.
-Accordingly, these CPRs must be followed for all contracts (but excluding the categories listed in Rule 6.2, grants and land contracts which are dealt with under different rules) for:- - the supply of goods to the Council; - the supply of services to the Council; and - the execution of works for the Council. - The Council has a Procurement Strategy, setting out how the Council intends to go about procuring works, goods and services.
-Conformity to these CPRs, and the Council's Employee Code of Conduct and relevant associated employment policies, will ensure that contracts are let in accordance with the Procurement Strategy and any associated User Guides and Procedures. - 1.3 The Council is subject also to the Public Contracts Regulations 2015(SI 2015/102), the legislation which reflects the EU Public Procurement Directives.
+Accordingly, these CPRs must be followed for all contracts (but excluding the categories listed in Rule 6.2, grants and land contracts which are dealt with under different rules) for:- - the supply of goods to the Council; - the supply of services to the Council; and - the execution of works for the Council. - 1.2 The Council has a Procurement Strategy, setting out how the Council intends to go about procuring works, goods and services.
+Conformity to these CPRs, and the Council's Employee Code of Conduct and relevant associated employment policies, will ensure that contracts are let in accordance with the Procurement Strategy and any associated User Guides and Procedures. - 1.3 The Council is subject also to the following regulations: - (a) Public Contracts Regulations 2015 (SI 2015/02) in relation to the procurement of goods, services and works, - (b) Concession Contracts Regulations 2016 in relation to the placement of concession contracts. - (c) the Health Care Services (Provider Selection Regime) Regulations 2023, (introduced by the Health Care Act 2022 for the procurement of in-scope health care services and public health services in England.

+These legislations requires contract letting procedures to be open, fair and transparent.
+Public Contracts Regulations 2015(SI 2015/102), the legislation which reflects the EU Public Procurement Directives.
 This legislation requires contract letting procedures to be open, fair and transparent.
-These CPRs provide a basis for true and fair competition in contracts, by providing clear and auditable procedures, which, if followed, will give confidence that the Council has a procurement regime that is fully accountable and compliant with the legislation
+These CPRs provide a basis for true and fair competition in contracts, by providing clear and auditable procedures, which, if followed, will give confidence that the Council has a procurement regime that is fully accountable and compliant with the legislation.

-2. Summary of CPRs - Governance Process
+2. 2.
+Summary of CPRs - Governance Process